The Stupas Have Eyes

 “Crusty Apple Pie in the China Cupboard.
 Psychadelic cushions for the punters…tame”.

-That night we bumped into our friend from the mountains, Frances, and went for some Mediterranean food in Thamel with her.
+After spending the entire day exploring this part of the city we headed back to Thamel.
+That night we bumped into our friend from the mountains, Frances, and went for some Mediterranean food nearby.

 One comment